rexresearch.com

 composition of saliva derived community developed in pooled

-exposure of oral multi- species biofilms to 500mM L-arginine.
+by prolonged exposure of oral multi- species biofilms to 500mM

-Black-colored bars represent data derived from the analysis of
+L-arginine.
+Black-colored bars represent data derived from the

-grey-colored bars represent data derived from the analysis of
+saliva while the grey-colored bars represent data derived from

-biofilms developed in 500 mM supplemented saliva.
-(B) Showing
+the analysis of biofilms developed in 500 mM supplemented

-changes in phyla (color coding as before).
-(C) Showing changes
+saliva.
+(B) Showing changes in phyla (color coding as before).

-conditions.
-Representative 3D renderings of 20 h- old oral
+static conditions.
+Representative 3D renderings of 20 h- old

-biofilms grown from a cell-containing saliva (CCS) inoculum in
+oral biofilms grown from a cell-containing saliva (CCS)

-the static biofilm system containing cell free saliva (CFS)
+inoculum in the static biofilm system containing cell free

 Middle renderings (?2-?2) are of the x-z plane.
 Lower